JiscPER/jper/docs/system/RepositoryConfig.md

 }
 ```

-Each of the fields is defined as laid out in the table below:
+Each of the fields is defined as laid out in the table below.
+All fields are optional unless otherwise specified:

 | Field | Description | Datatype | Format | Allowed Values |
 | ----- | ----------- | -------- | ------ | -------------- |